 In many cases, this is because the device doesn’t support fast speeds.
 For example, smart thermostats and wireless printers fall into this category.

 It’s important to remember that not all devices need fast Wi-Fi speeds to work as they’re intended.
-What matters most is that you can use the device in the way you expect.
+What matters most is that you can use the device in the way that you expect.